9 Local SEO Tips for Construction & Remodeling Businesses

 How can you improve your Search Engine Optimization (SEO) rankings for your construction company?

 These are 9 SEO tactics or tips that can help your construction company reach the top of search engine results.

-It starts with searching for the right keywords that match your industry as well as who you are trying to attract.
-Then writing about topics that help them which in turn can help earn backlinks to your website.
-Your website code is still important as it can impact not only speed but also optimization which then affects how search engines crawl your website.
+It starts with searching for the right keywords that match your industry and who you are trying to attract.
+Then write about topics that help them, which in turn can help earn backlinks to your website.
+Your website code is still important as it can impact not only speed but also optimization, which then affects how search engines crawl your website.

-The last few bits are less to do with your website and more about attracting visitors.
-For example, making sure you have claimed and configured your Google My Business Account, manage a review system that regularly requests customers for reviews, and finally promoting your website are three ways to get noticed.
+The last few bits are less about your website and more about attracting visitors.
+For example, making sure you have claimed and configured your Google My Business Account, managing a review system that regularly requests customers for reviews, and finally promoting your website are three ways to get noticed.

 - Start with the right keywords.

 - Write about helpful topics.